-These courses are discussion oriented, seminar courses centered on a book.
-All of these courses are one credit.
+These courses are discussion-oriented, one credit seminar courses centered on a book.

 Please use the UF Schedule of Courses to find times, places, and other course information.

 - Literature and Classics